Medicare Open Enrollment: 10 Things to Know

 These plans have been criticized in recent years for their aggressive marketing tactics.
 Some beneficiaries have reported having good experiences with their Advantage plans until they get sick and find themselves fighting for coverage.

-In 2023 and 2024, the government agency managing Medicare issued new rules to protect seniors against these aggressive marketing practices.
+In 2023 and 2024, the government agency managing Medicare issued new rules to protect seniors from these aggressive marketing practices.
 These rules prohibit ads that omit the plan name or use Medicare logos to imply that their messaging is from the government.

 6. Medicare premiums

-Beneficiaries of traditional Medicare pay a standard monthly rate of $185.00 for Medicare Part B in 2025, an increase of $10.30 from $174.70 in 2024.
+Beneficiaries of original Medicare pay a standard monthly rate of $185.00 for Medicare Part B in 2025, an increase of $10.30 from $174.70 in 2024.
 The annual deductible for all Medicare Part B beneficiaries is $257 in 2025, an increase of $17 from the annual deductible of $240 in 2024.
 This rate applies to individuals with incomes less than $106,000 or $212,000 for a married couple filing jointly, with income-related monthly adjustments applying at various levels to people who make more.

 The Medicare Part A inpatient hospital deductible that beneficiaries pay if admitted to the hospital is $1,676 in 2025, an increase of $44 from $1,632 in 2024.
 Beneficiaries are required to pay a coinsurance amount of $419 per day for the 61st through 90th day of a hospitalization in a benefit period, compared to $408 a day in 2023, and $838 per day for lifetime reserve days, up from $816 a day in 2024.